 Don’t limit yourself to only using sound for diegetic ‘sound effects’, such as a phone ringing or a dog barking, but consider how you might use ‘soundscapes’ and music in your play.
 Soundscapes (such as the subtle sound of leaves rustling and birds chirping for an outdoors scene, or people chatting and dishes clinking in a cafe) can create a vivid sense of place, which can be extremely useful given the confines of physical set design in the BT.
 Music can be used to put the audience in an appropriate frame of mind for the play as they enter the studio, and can be used to set the mood/distract them during any scene transitions.
 You can run the sound through the studio’s audio system from your laptop but you might find it helpful to download playback software such as Qlab to create a cue stack for the show.

 Since you will only have ten minutes to set up and you are not allowed to bring furniture into the studio beyond the tables, chairs, and stage blocks we provide, you need to be strategic in how you create a sense of place.
 Think about how you can customise the BT tables and chairs with table cloths or seat cushions (which will need to be flame checked in your tech session!).
 You are somewhat limited by the black walls of the BT, but remember you are allowed to hang things from the bars provided you can easily remove them and they do not obstruct the lights or pose a hazard.
-Hand props can also be useful in hinting things about the setting and the characters, and the TAFF props store has a large collection of things that are hired out for free or for minimal cost to cuppers teams.
+Hand props can also be useful in hinting things about the setting and the characters, and the TAFF props store has a large collection of things that are hired out for free to cuppers teams.

 We will design a generic rig for all the cuppers teams to use, including both warm and cold washes, profiles, and LED fixtures based on the requests outlined in the technical forms filled in by the cuppers teams.
 There might also be the option of having some specials, such as particular gels or gobos, in your design.
 Before show week, you should read through the play carefully and discuss with the director how they want each scene to look.
 Then you should create a list of all the lighting cues you need so you can programme them quickly with the TAFF technician in your brief tech session.
 Don’t be tempted to only have cues where the stage is fully lit broken up by blackouts between scenes!
 Consider whether there are moments where only some of the stage needs to be lit, how you can embody the mood of the scene using colour and light intensity, and how you can use light to give the impression of changing locations.
 After your tech session, all your cues will be stored in the desk (the BT has an ETC Element), ready for you to simply press ‘GO’ during your performance.